DannyArends/CTLmapping/README.md

 ### Cite CTL mapping

-When this package was helpful, please (read) and cite the upcoming paper here:
+When this software was helpful, please cite the JOSS paper:
-[TODO: http://biorxiv.org/ DOI] in your publication, when (re-)using the any code or data provided by this package, please also cite: [TODO: Github/Zenodo DOI] for future code and data references.
+[TODO: http://joss.theoj.org/papers/ DOI] in your publication, when (re-)using the any code or data provided by this package, please also cite: [TODO: Github/Zenodo DOI] for future code and data references.
 Citations are also available for import in bibtex format [TODO: bibtex with DOIs].